Lawyers for Xarelto Bleeding Injury or Death

 Xarelto Class Action Lawyers

-The lawyers at Saiontz & Kirk, P.A. are reviewing individual bleeding injury claims and potential Xarelto class action lawsuits against Johnson & Johnson and Bayer.
+The lawyers at Saiontz & Kirk, P.A. are no longer reviewing additional individual bleeding injury claims and potential Xarelto class action lawsuits against Johnson & Johnson and Bayer.

 The makers of Xarelto appear to have placed their desire for profits before consumers safety, by failing to properly research the risk of bleeds on Xarelto or provide adequate information about the serious and potentially life-threatening health problems that may be caused by use of Xarelto.